Assistant Professor of Journalism and Communication, School of Arts and Communication

 The University of Tennessee Athletic Department ESPN Graduate Student Award for Incoming Doctoral Students, August 2011

-Dr. Yuran is a professor of journalism and communication at the Florida Institute of Technology.
+Dr. Yuran is a professor of journalism and communication at Florida Institute of Technology.
 He teaches science journalism, international political communication, international journalism, online reporting, and less specialized courses in communication.

 While working on his Ph.D., Dzmitry Yuran began his career in education at the University of Tennessee; he taught multimedia storytelling, media reporting, media writing, media law and ethics.
 His research agenda revolved at the time around political communication and media effects.
 Aside from teaching and research, Dr. Yuran developed a keen interest and some experience in international education while working at UT's International House.